Commation

 Commation is a genus of marine heterotrophic protists closely related to the actinophryids.
 It contains two species, Commation cryoporinum and Commation eposianum, discovered in antarctic waters and described in 1993.
 Currently, the genus is classified within a monotypic family Commatiidae and order Commatiida.
-Along with the photosynthetic raphidophytes, these organisms compose the class of stramenopiles known as Raphidomonadea.
+Along with the actinophryids and photosynthetic raphidophytes, these organisms compose the class of stramenopiles known as Raphidomonadea.

 Etymology

 The name of the genus, Commation, derives from Latin comma, referring to the overall comma shape of the biconvex cells.

 Morphology

 Commation is a genus of unicellular eukaryotes.
 They are solitary planktonic organisms that live as circular or oval, sometimes flattened, cells with a proboscis.
 Occasionally, a single flagellum with tripartite hairs (or mastigonemes) emerges from the proximity of the proboscis.
 They predominantly move by gliding, a motion facilitated by excretion of mucus.
 The cell nucleus appears at the base of the proboscis.
 The presence of two flagellar basal bodies hints at their stramenopile origin, since two heterokont flagella (one smooth, one with mastigonemes) are the main distinguishing trait of the Stramenopiles.
 They also present microtubular roots and a striated root or rhizoplast, a fiber connecting the nucleus to the basal bodies.

 The mitochondria of Commation species have tubular cristae.
 One or more types of extrusomes occur scattered throughout the cytoplasm.
 One species, C. cryoporinum, presents two types of extrusomes, some of them visible under light microscopy when large enough.
 The other species, C. eposianum, only contains one type of extrusome that is not visible.
 The complex cytoskeleton of Commation contains structures consisting of microtubular arrays and electron-dense structures, present in both the cell bodies and proboscis.